A Simple Guide to Contingent Offer of Employment

 Can an Employer Withdraw a Conditional Offer Employment?

-Yes.
-A conditional offer of employment offers the leverage to revoke the offer letter at your own accord, the edge your hiring strategy needs.
+A conditional offer of employment offers employers the leverage to revoke the offer letter, the edge your hiring strategy needs.

 The at-will statement provided earlier comes useful here as the candidate is aware that if they fail to satisfy the conditions, the offer becomes invalid.